 Could you describe your primary illustration style?
 What do you specialize in?

 Danny Jose: I’d like to think of myself as an ‘illustration supermarket’ because I have different illustration styles to offer.
 Through understanding the requirements of the client, and taking into account other factors like time, budget, etc I recommend one of my styles to them.

 Tell us about your process when creating illustrations.
 How do you approach concept development?

 Danny Jose: A lot of the homework involves getting to know the client and the brand better.
 Conversations lead to questions, questions lead to insights and insights lead to doodles and thumbnails.

 Through these conversations I try to understand a bit of history about the company, and where it wants to head in the future.
 I also try to understand what clients think my service would do for them.
 Is it functional, are they just purely aesthetic, will this image leave an imprint in the viewer’s mind about the brand, etc?

 With clients from a wide range of industries, which projects stand out for you the most from your career?

-Danny: The first one would be a few illustrations that I did for the catalogue of a paint manufacturer called Nippon.
+Danny Jose: The first one would be a few illustrations that I did for the catalog of a paint manufacturer called Nippon.
 This was the first time I did something independently for an agency as a freelancer.
-This is also the first time I got to work on very stylised illustrations commercially, and the style has stuck with me ever since.
+This is also the first time I got to work on very stylized illustrations commercially, and the style has stuck with me ever since.